Emma Luart

 Emma Luart (14 August 1892, Brussels – 26 August 1968, Brussels) was a Belgian operatic soprano.
 A graduate of the Brussels Conservatory, she made her official stage début at The Hague in 1914.
-She was committed to La Monnaie in Brussels from 1918–1922 where she excelled in lyric soprano roles like Louise, Mélisande, and Manon.
+She was contracted to La Monnaie in Brussels from 1918–1922 where she excelled in lyric soprano roles like Louise, Mélisande, and Manon.
 She spent the remainder of her career as a member of the Opéra-Comique in Paris.
 Her career was disrupted by the outbreak of World War II, and she was not heard on the stage again after this point.

+Life

+Luart was born on 14 August 1892 in Brussels.
+She was a graduate of the Brussels Conservatory, and she made her official stage début at The Hague in 1914.
+She was contracted to La Monnaie in Brussels from 1918–1922 where she excelled in lyric soprano roles like Louise, Mélisande, and Manon.
+She spent the remainder of her career as a member of the Opéra-Comique in Paris.
+Her Paris debut was in the role of Lakmé.
+Her career was disrupted by the outbreak of World War II, and she was not heard on the stage again after this point.
+She taught singing in Brussels in her retirement.
+In 1997 Vintage Music Company released a recording of Luart singing excerpts from Manon recorded by Odeon electronically between 1928 and 1932.

+Her voice has been described as "a characteristically bright 'French' voice ... with a touching expressiveness, especially in the excerpts from Manon.", as possessing "charm, passion, authentic French vocal style", and "almost more French than the French".
+Comparing her to modern French singer Natalie Dessay, reviewer J. Camner said "To hear the two in juxtaposition is to sense what's missing from French opera today".

+Luart died in Brussels on 26 August 1968.